Mr Donn's Lesson Plan

 Up in pairs, each person read their poem.
 Judges voted on who was best of 2.
 (Judges can be a mix of teachers and students, only students, or only teachers.
 Make sure you have an odd number of judges so majority rules.)
 The winners advance.

 In a surprising twist, during the actual Slam, students cheered for participants from their own class rather than choosing to support good friends in other classrooms.
-By refering to the "Donn clan" and the "Alvarez poets", we believe Mike set the stage for classroom loyalty in his challenge response email, a copy of which went to all Freshman students.
+By referring to the "Donn clan" and the "Alvarez poets", we believe Mike (Mr. Alvarez) set the stage for classroom loyalty in his challenge response email, a copy of which went to all Freshman students.
 Whatever the reason, it was good to see and added to the fun.

 That afternoon after school, with a quick cut and paste, Mr. Donn made booklets that included all poems performed in the First Annual Poetry Slam 2003.
 Each poem was individually marked Honorable Mention except for the three top winners who received First, Second or Third Place.
 Poems were arranged in no particular order; there was no table of contents - the booklet was simply created, and great appreciated.
 A copy of this booklet was given to each participant on the following day.
 As well, all participants were verbally honored as a group in each class all day long.